aarlint/deutsch/docs/courses/deutsch-102/README.md

 sidebar_position: 2
 ---

-# Deutsch 102: Intermediate German
+# Deutsch 102: Elementary German

 Welcome to Deutsch 102!
 This course builds upon the foundations established in Deutsch 101, taking your German skills to the next level.
 We'll focus on more complex grammar structures, expanded vocabulary, and practical communication skills.